Test screening: Notable examples and outcomes of test screenings

 In 2004, Roger Ebert, the late reviewer for the Chicago Sun-Times, wrote that test screenings by filmmakers are "valid" to get an idea of an audience response to a rough cut.
 But "too often, however, studio executives use preview screenings as a weapon to enforce their views on directors, and countless movies have had stupid happy endings tacked on after such screenings."
 Ebert writes that Billy Wilder dropped the first reel from Sunset Boulevard after a test screening.
 Producer Tim Bevan emphasizes that the goal of the film editing process is to turn unedited film "into 85 to 110 minutes of story that people are going to want to go and see", and he "absolutely believes in the testing process.
 99.9 times out of 100 the audience will speak louder than anybody else".
 Even though "editing rooms can be very combative places" with directors, the test results make the process "less combative."
 While filming Johnny English (2003) with director Peter Howitt, testing led to reshoots of the beginning of the film to set up the character better, and "test scores leaped considerably."

+Research published in the book "Audience-ology" documented how "La La Land" (2016) was significantly improved after test audiences were confused by a musical that didn't establish its genre early enough.
+Director Damien Chazelle subsequently reinstated an elaborate opening freeway sequence that had been cut, helping viewers understand immediately that they were watching a musical.
+Similarly, "Titanic" (1997) benefited from test screenings where the audience's enthusiastic reaction helped convince skeptical studio executives of the film's commercial potential despite its unprecedented budget.

 Edgar Wright, writer and director of Shaun of the Dead, said in an interview that in test screenings done before the film's special effects were completed, audiences remarked that the ending was "a bit abrupt" and "lame".
 After being given a low budget and two days to finish shooting, the filmmakers added a "15 second" ending, which follow-up press screening audiences liked, leading to one reviewer changing his earlier bad review, giving "an extra star".
 Dan Myrick and Ed Sanchez, directors of The Blair Witch Project said, "We had a 2 1/2 hour cut [...]
 We had no idea what we had, so we had to show it to an audience and get their reaction."
 At this screening, the filmmakers met their future producer.